 For a single person with no dependants, life assurance may not be necessary.
-If you have debts and no savings, then a small amount might be necessary to pay expenses and prevent someone else being landed with those debts if they have insurable interest and are financially dependent on you.
+If you have debts and no savings, then a small amount might be worth considering to pay expenses and prevent someone else being landed with those debts if they have insurable interest and are financially dependent on you.
 There is also an argument that you should cover a mortgage but in this case, if you are happy to pass the property back to the bank, or if your beneficiaries are more than able to cover mortgage payments whilst the house is sold, then there may not be a need for it.

 If you have dependants, however, you need to look at the consequences for them if your income ceased.
 How much do you earn?
 Do you have debts?
 How much is your mortgage or rent?
 Do you pay school fees?
 How long before your children will be working?
 Does your partner work?
 Would their income be enough to meet all the outgoings?
 Even if you don't work, there can be a considerable cost involved in replacing your contribution to the household, such as paying for help to look after children and/or the house.
 Finally, life assurance can be used in inheritence tax planning.

 Income Protection Insurance